taoufiqjmari/1337-Common-Core/Minishell/README.md

 4 - Run
 	$> ./minishell
-	// a cyan prompt replace yours, that's where the program start, test it with usual commands
+	// a cyan prompt replaces yours, that's where the program starts, test it with usual commands
 ```
 ```
 The project follows the school norm: